Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Where to Stay in Austin

 Austin has many low-priced accommodations spread across the city to rest at while once your southwest USA road trip.
 One of the better accommodations is the Comfort Suites close to Lakeline.
-If you’d like to be in the heart of Austin check-out a local Airbnb for a unique place to stay.

 Submitted by Logan & Kallsy Page, Pages of Travel